-The Syracuse Jewish Family Service (SJFS) and IMPARA: Institute at Menorah Park for Applied Research on Aging (IMPARA) invites all older adults, family care givers, and aging services and healthcare professionals to attend this one-day event inspiring us to reach for what it means to be alive and human at any age.
-This innovative and highly topical inaugural Arts & Minds Symposium “A Reason to Get Up in the Morning: Creative Self Expression and Wellbeing in Later Life” will be held from 9 am to 5 pm on October 31, 2018 at Menorah Park in Syracuse, New York.
+The Syracuse Jewish Family Service (SJFS) and IMPARA: Institute at Menorah Park for Applied Research on Aging (IMPARA) ,in October, 2018, invited all older adults, family care givers, and aging services and healthcare professionals to this two-day event inspiring us to reach for what it means to be alive and human at any age.
+This innovative and highly topical inaugural Arts & Minds Symposium "My Annie Hall" and “A Reason to Get Up in the Morning: Creative Self Expression and Wellbeing in Later Life” was be held respectively from 5:30 - 8pm on Tuesday, October 30th and 9 am to 5 pm on October 31, 2018 at Menorah Park in Syracuse, New York.

 Keynote by Gary Glazner, poet, author, and founder of the Alzheimer's Poetry Project: A Reason to get up in the morning: Creative self-expression and wellbeing in later life.

 Professor Donald Carr of Syracuse University's School of Design will introduce the design thinking process that will guide the day and will facilitate the closing session on synthesis, visioning and beyond with design process.

 * 1.5 LMHC CEU credits

 Design Thinking is an iterative process in which we seek to understand the user, challenge assumptions, and redefine problems in an attempt to identify alternative strategies and solutions.
 At the same time, Design Thinking provides a solution-based approach to solving problems.
 It is a way of thinking and working as well as a collection of hands-on methods.